Steep living costs mean that many of us are feeling the pinch, which might prompt us to explore ways we can keep bills down.

 Most supermarkets don’t charge anything to click and collect so if you’re able to drive to pick up your shopping, this is likely to be a much cheaper option.

-7. Not shopping around for phone and broadband packages
+8. Not shopping around for phone and broadband packages

 Our phones and internet connection can feel like non-negotiables, but if you’ve let your deal roll on for a number of years, the chances are you could be overpaying for these services.

-The average person could save hundreds of pounds by switching deals and it’s really important to shop around for the best deal that gives you the level of coverage you need.
+The average person could often save hundreds of pounds by switching deals and it’s really important to shop around for the best deal that gives you the level of coverage you need.

 If you’re considering switching your broadband provider, it’s worth doing plenty of research so you can be certain you’ve found the best possible deal to suit your needs.
 Comparison sites such as MoneySuperMarket, Uswitch and Compare the Market all enable you to compare the latest broadband deals, whether you’re looking to switch just your broadband, or if you want a broadband, phone and TV package.

-8. Using discounts to justify purchases
+9. Using discounts to justify purchases

 For example, Black Friday in November shows just how enticing a good discount can be.
 It has become one of the UK’s biggest shopping days of the year, and it’s promoted as the day to get the best prices.
 The reality however is that 98% of deals available on Black Friday were cheaper or the same price at other times of the year, according to research by consumer champion Which?.

-9. Buying branded items
+10. Buying branded items

-For example, currently, a bottle of Heinz ketchup will typically set you back around £3.40 for a 460ml bottle, whereas most supermarket own brand ketchups can cost anywhere between 75p and £1 for the same size bottle.
-So next time you’re reaching for a brand out of habit, why not give the supermarket’s own brand a try and save yourself a few pennies.
+For example, currently, a bottle of Heinz ketchup will typically set you back around £3.40 for a 460ml bottle, whereas most supermarket own-brand ketchups can cost anywhere between 75p and £1 for the same size bottle.
+So next time you’re reaching for a brand out of habit, why not give the supermarket’s own brand a try and save yourself a few pennies?
 You can read more ideas on keeping food costs down in our article 21 ways to save money on your food bills.

-10. Paying more credit card interest than you need to
+11. Paying more credit card interest than you need to

 If you’ve got credit card debts and you’re trying to pay off what you owe gradually, make sure you aren’t being clobbered by steep interest charges.
 If you are, you should consider moving your balance to a 0% balance transfer credit card, so you can pay down your debt free of interest charges.